cugos/cugos.github.com/meetings/_posts/2015-03-18-cugos_monthly.markdown

 **[@daan Strebe](http://www.mapthematics.com/Essentials.php)** - Elements of Map Projection Programming

 daan is totally switching it up and recycling a previous talk.
+Disclaimer: if these notes don't track, it's because I got distracted by the maps he shows or couldn't put it in my own language. peace.

 At the most basic level all that you need is a black box map projection, a function that you can feed data to that does some math on it and returns data.
 You need boundary descriptions.
 Numerical libraries.
 Scan-line conversion of arbitrary curves - imaging a curve description (how do you convert curves into pixels).
 Raster projection (where do you put the pixels?).